About

 Welcome to Maison Maitland

-Maison Maitland’s chef’s kitchen offers Cooking Classes and opening this June, will offer overnight accommodation with two beautiful holiday villas – The Villas of Maison Maitland.
-Built between the stone walls of the original carriage house, the 2 bedroom Villas will offer a unique venue for your next gathering with friends.
+Maison Maitland’s offers Cooking Classes and overnight accommodations with two beautiful holiday villas – The Villas of Maison Maitland.
+Built between the stone walls of the original carriage house, the 2 bedroom Villas offer a unique venue for your next gathering with friends.
 Whether it’s a retreat, creative inspiration time, a milestone celebration, or a reunion weekend, let Maison Maitland be your host.

 Located in the quaint village of Maitland, five kilometers east of Brockville, Maison Maitland was originally part of a 350 acre working farm.
 Across the road In 1828, George Longley built the Longley Tower (now called the Maitland Tower) on the banks of the St. Lawrence.
 First, it was a windmill turned distillery.
 And then with the help of steam, later became one of the first flour mills in the area.
 He also built a general store and post office.
 The tower and buildings still stand proudly today.
 The tower and Chart House have been restored and the remaining buildings and surrounding lands are under transformation.To learn more, visit Maitland Tower.